PrefectHQ/prefect/docs/tutorial/work-pools.md

 In the `from_source` method, specify the source of your flow code.

-In the `deploy` method, specify the name of our deployment and the name of the work pool that you created earlier.
+In the `deploy` method, specify the name of your deployment and the name of the work pool that you created earlier.

 You can store your flow code in any of several types of remote storage.
-In this example, we use a GitHub repository, but you could use a Docker image, as you'll see in an upcoming section of the tutorial.
+This example uses a GitHub repository, but you can also use a Docker image (more information on that later in this tutorial).
-Alternatively, you could store your flow code in cloud provider storage such as AWS S3, or within a different git-based cloud provider such as GitLab or Bitbucket.
+Alternatively, you can store your flow code in cloud provider storage such as AWS S3, or within a different git-based cloud provider such as GitLab or Bitbucket.

 !!! note
-    In the example above, we store our code in a GitHub repository.
+    In the example above, you stored your code in a GitHub repository.
-    If you make changes to the flow code, you will need to push those changes to your own GitHub account and update the `source` argument of `from_source` to point to your repository.
+    If you make changes to the flow code, you must push those changes to your own GitHub account and update the `source` argument of `from_source` to point to your repository.

 Now that you've updated your script, you can run it to register your deployment on Prefect Cloud: